shawnjohnjr/asuth-gecko-notes/dom/workers/CONCEPTS.md

 ## WorkerRunnable ##

 Blinged out runnable helper hierarchy of root class and subclasses.
+Key bits:
+* Provides access to the worker's JSContext* and WorkerPrivate* in WorkerRun().
+* Provides explicit management of the busy count for the worker.
+This matters

+* Provides
-Provides PreDispatch/PostDispatch and PreRun/PostRun extension points.
-Has target/busy behavior semantics which impact the busy count. for subclasses.
-Also, subclass variants:
+PreDispatch/PostDispatch and PreRun/PostRun extension points, all of which mainly exist for the benefit of subclasses to add assertions and perform common setup.
+Has target/busy behavior semantics which impact the busy count.
+See WorkerRunnable.md for more info.

-* WorkerDebuggerRunnable: For debugger stuff!
-* WorkerSyncRunnable:
+Normal runnables will be wrapped in ExternalRunnableWrapper instances when targeted at a worker.
+Cancel() will be propagated if the runnable implements nsICancelableRunnable.
+These use the WorkerThreadUnchangedBusyCount behavior which means they do not modify the worker's busy count,

 ## BusyCount ##
 Used to stop the worker thread from prematurely canceling.
 Tracked on